 This may seem like an unusual combination, until you understand the origins of this classic American dessert.

-Key lime pie originated in Key West, Florida in the late 1800s.
-Key limes are plentiful in the Florida Keys, so it was a natural choice to use their juice.
-And since fresh milk and access to refrigeration weren’t readily available, people had to utilize canned milk, hence the sweetened condensed milk in this recipe.
+Key lime pie originated in Key West, Florida in the late 1800s where key limes are plentiful.
+Since fresh milk and access to refrigeration weren’t readily available, people utilized canned milk, hence the sweetened condensed milk in this recipe.

-A few notes on the ingredients you’ll need for this pie: (Links are affiliate links and I earn a small commission from qualifying purchases.)
+A few notes on the ingredients you’ll need for this pie.
+The full list of ingredients and the amounts needed can be found in the recipe card below.
+(Links are affiliate links and I earn a small commission from qualifying purchases.)

-• Egg yolks: This recipe uses six egg yolks.
-Here’s my full guide to separating egg yolks and whites if you need a refresher, and don’t forget to save the egg whites for a future batch of Meringue Cookies or buttercream!
+• Egg yolks: This recipe uses six large egg yolks.
+Here’s my full guide to separating egg yolks and whites if you need a refresher.
+Don’t forget to save the egg whites for a future batch of Meringue Cookies or buttercream!

 Key Lime Pie slice on a white plate with a twist of lime next to it.